Pomax/are-we-flying/docs/index.md

 # Part three: writing an autopilot

 It's time.
-Let's write that autopilot.
+Let's write that autopilot you came here for.

 And while we could do this in the browser, we're going to be adding the main code to our API server, rather than our web page.
 Don't get me wrong: we _totally could_ write our autopilot in client-side JS, but we'd much rather not have to deal with the delay of network requests from the webpage (even if web sockets are must faster than GET/POST requests), and we definitely don't want to accidentally turn off the autopilot just because we closed a tab... we might be flying a virtual plane, but it'd be nice to keep it in the air instead of just plummeting out of the sky when we accidentally close our browser!